varigence/docs/bimlflex/reference-documentation/metadata-static-values.md

 # Metadata Types

 BimlFlex has a number of internal static types that are used to classify metadata.
-They can also be referred to as an enumeration type (or enum) and represent the constant values that can be used in the App.
+They can also be referred to as an enumeration type (or 'enum'), and represent the constant values that can be used in the App.

 ## Attribute Types